t-mullen/hls-server/README.md

 To use, navigate to the directory where your `.ts` files are stored and run `hlsserver` in a command prompt.
 This will start a server on port 8000.
 (Use `hlsserver --help` to see additional options.)

+## Notes

+To publish from an RTMP client like OBS, use a RTMP server like [rtmp-server-nodejs](https://github.com/RationalCoding/rtmp-server-nodejs) to echo the stream.

+*NOTE: Transcoding live streams is very CPU-intensive.
+Most consumer hardware won't be able to handle transcoding more than a few streams.*